Thank you to everyone who joined us for Romance Writers' Week! This event has now passed.

 Julie Cohen is a bestselling author of romance and book-club fiction.
 Her award-winning novels have sold over a million copies worldwide.
 She is a vice president of the Romantic Novelists’ Association and founder of the RNA Rainbow Chapter.
 Her bestselling novel Together has been translated into eleven languages and optioned for television adaptation.
 She lives in Berkshire with her family and a terrier of dubious origin.

 12 noon ET/5 p.m.
-UK: An Interview with Author Carolyn Brown
+UK: Interview with Bestselling Author Carolyn Brown

 2 p.m.
 ET/7 p.m.
 UK: Your Five Plotting Non-Negotiables